 Tough reality.
-Todd Chrisley and Julie Chrisley were found guilty on all counts by an Atlanta federal jury on Tuesday, June 7, after they were charged with several counts of bank and wire fraud, tax evasion and conspiracy, In Touch can confirm.
-The couple currently face up to 30 years in prison.
+Todd Chrisley and Julie Chrisley were found guilty on all counts by an Atlanta federal jury on June 7 after they were charged with several counts of bank and wire fraud, tax evasion and conspiracy, In Touch confirmed at the time.
+The couple received their sentences during a hearing on Monday, November 21.

 The Chrisley Knows Best stars were indicted on five counts of bank fraud, one count of conspiracy to commit bank fraud, one count of conspiracy to defraud the United States and one count of tax fraud.
 Julie, 49, was also charged with one count of wire fraud and one count of obstruction of justice.
 Additionally, the mother of three has been accused of creating a fake credit report and false bank statements to rent a home.

 Todd, Julie and Tarantino had previously all pleaded not guilty to the charges.